By Emma Marshall (updated January 2023)

 It covers all the World Cup tournaments, and features exhibits that showcase football kits, equipment and trophies.
 It also sports interactive sections which are particularly good for children.

 The museum is open every day except Mondays from 10am to 6pm.
-Entry costs 24 CHF for adults and for children aged 7 to 15, it is 14 CHF (younger children are free).
-You need to travel to Bahnhof Enge and walk a short distance.
+To get here, travel to Bahnhof Enge and walk a short distance.

 The Rietberg Museum: an important art museum, the Rietberg displays works from Asia, Africa, the Americas, and Oceania.
 Its website tells us that it has “23,000 objects and 37,000 ethnographic photographs in its collection”.